 Hiking To This Aboveground Cave In Georgia Will Give You A Surreal Experience

 Raise your hand if you’ve been on the Marble Mine Trail in James H. Floyd State Park.
-I can’t imagine there would be too many, considering it is still a hidden gem within this great state.
-However, we’re here to tell you it’s time to plan a trip to Summerville, Georgia because this is one aboveground cave that you must see.
+There might not be too many hands raised, considering the park is still a hidden gem within this great state.
+However, we’re here to tell you it’s time to plan a trip to Summerville because this is one aboveground cave hike in Georgia is a sight to see.

 The park itself was named after Georgia House of Representative James H. “Sloppy” Floyd, who served his state diligently from 1953 until 1974.
 However, that isn’t the only bit of history to make its way into the park.
 The hills with which this park is surrounded were once rich with marble mining opportunities in the 1960s and 1970s.
 So much so, that an old marble mine still remains within the park today.
 And guess what, you can absolutely hike to it.